 Skilled Rolfers use a spectrum of touch, from very light to firm and steady.
 Sensations vary from mild to strong, and should always feel genuinely welcome.
 I continuously track tissue responses, and make subtle adjustments to speed and pressure—creating a welcome and enjoyable experience, even with deep pressure.

-People commonly say that Rolfing feels great, like the body is finally getting the kind of contact it has been wanting.
-If sensations ever become something that is not truly welcome, I will change my touch.
+If sensations ever become painful, or any other sensation that is not truly welcome to the body, I change my touch.
 There are many ways to make contact, and it is very important to give your body an experience it genuinely wants to receive.
+We don't have to make things intense to be doing great work.
+And we don't help your body change patterns of bracing by giving it more to brace against.

 During and after sessions you can expect positive and pleasant body experiences, including lightness, spaciousness, fluidity, balance, support, and relief, and feeling grounded, calm, vitally alive, relaxed, upright, and connected.